-- Provide all organisations and groups that work with / are involved with children and young people, and adults with the opportunity to provide an account of how they prioritise safeguarding
+- Provide all organisations and groups that work with / are involved with children, young people and adults with the opportunity to provide an account of how they prioritise safeguarding.

-- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children and young people and adults in Calderdale
+- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children, young people and adults in Calderdale, including joint working arrangements

-The results of the audit will then form an important part of:
+The results of the assessment will then form an important part of:

 - Demonstrating in a transparent way how all organisations, professionals and others who are involved with children, young people and their families, and adults are accountable for how individually – and collectively – they safeguard people in Calderdale

-- The CSCP and CSAB Annual Report which is a public statement as to the sufficiency of joint working arrangements to protect children and young people and adults in Calderdale
+- The CSCP and CSAB Annual Report, which is a public statement as to the sufficiency of joint working arrangements to protect children, young people, and adults in Calderdale

 - The development of priorities to provide leadership and support for learning and improvement, and sharing things that work well

-How will completing the Section 11 benefit your organisation?
+How will completing the Organisational Safeguarding Assessment benefit your organisation?

-- Provides evident for national inspection organisations e.g Ofsted / CQC/ HMIC
+- Provides evidence for national inspection organisations e.g. Ofsted / CQC / HMIC

 - Provides evidence that Safeguarding is a priority within your organisation

-- Demonstrates compliance with the relevant legislation e.g. Working Together 2018, Care Act 2014, Mental Capacity Act 2005 etc.
+- Demonstrates compliance with the relevant legislation e.g. Working Together 2018, Care Act 2014, Mental Capacity Act 2005, Early Years Foundation Stage 2021 etc.